tathagatamishra/Only-CSS/Snake/README.md

-Certainly!
-Here's an example of a `README.md` file for the Snake Game:

 # Snake Game

 This is a simple Snake game implemented using React.
 The player controls a snake on a game board and can move it in four directions: up, right, down, and left.
 The game can be played using keyboard arrow keys or by clicking on the control buttons displayed on the screen.